jonkim13/jonkim13/README.md

 ## Hey, what's up? 👋

 My names Jonathan Kim and I'm a Senior Computer Science student at The University of Texas at El Paso.

+Cofounder of ReconAIssance.

 ## My Favorite Projects